-Baltic LEI OU (“British LEI”) is an official global LEI Registration Agent working globally in more than 15 countries and is operating in the United Kingdom under the trademark of “British LEI”.
+Baltic LEI AS (“British LEI”) is an official global LEI Registration Agent working globally in more than 15 countries and is operating in the United Kingdom under the trademark of “British LEI”.

 British LEI processes and utilises personal data as described in this document.